CD-Xbow/vibe/README.md

 - Planet-Generator2.html - neat planetery generator with gallery.
 Works but a few issues to sort
 - lcars2.html - name says it all, work in progress.
 Next step is to make a better header
 - LCARS-personal-log.html - note taking and ai generating personal log dressed up with TOS and TNG themes
-- Starship Relativity Calculator.html This is my redo of Stephen Schmitts Relativity calculator for contants G space travel
+- Starship Relativity Calculator - in the Starship-Calc folder.
+This is my redo of Stephen Schmitts Relativity calculator for contants G space travel
 -

 ## Remixes